on this page

 Check your deductions online regularly to make sure they’re correct.
 Read more about how to keep track of your Centrepay deductions.

-- in the Express Plus Centrelink mobile app
+- using the Express Plus Centrelink mobile app

-- by contacting the business and asking them to correct the deduction
+- contacting the business and asking it to correct the deduction

-- by calling us on your regular payment number
+- calling us on your regular payment line

 If you’ve paid too much to a business, you can: